Andy Campbell

-Andrew Paul Campbell (born 18 April 1979) is an English football manager and former player who is currently manager of Middlesbrough Women.
+Andrew Paul Campbell (born 18 April 1979) is an English football manager and former player.
+He managed Middlesbrough Women, and is now is the football director of Thornaby FC.

 Campbell played as a striker, notably for Middlesbrough, Cardiff City and Dunfermline Athletic.
 After retiring in 2012, he began a career in management, becoming manager of Norton & Stockton Ancients.

-Playing Career
+Playing career

 Middlesbrough

-Born in Middlesbrough, Campbell started his career with his hometown team Middlesbrough, making his debut on 5 April 1996, coming on as a substitute in a 3-1 win over Sheffield Wednesday.
-He scored his first goal for the club on 13 January 1998, in a 2–0 win against Queens Park Rangers in the FA Cup third-round replay.
+Born in Middlesbrough, Campbell started his career with his hometown team Middlesbrough, making his debut on 5 April 1996, coming on as a substitute in a 3–1 win over Sheffield Wednesday.
+He scored his first goal for the club on 15 October 1997, in a 2–0 win against Sunderland in the League Cup.
 After loan spells with Sheffield United and Bolton Wanderers, he scored against Manchester United in the FA Cup fourth-round, in a 2–0 win for Middlesbrough on 26 January 2002.
 After spending the rest of the season on loan at Cardiff City, the deal was made permanent for a reported £1 million.